lucascantor/blog.lucascantor.com/content/posts/2025/02-17-automatic-okta-profile-attribute-validation.md

 From this point, you can use whatever method you prefer to monitor your Okta tenant for users being added to this group.
 You can use this monitor to alert your HR team whenever they send invalid values from your HRIS, and have them either correct the values they're sending, or coordinate a proper change management request with you to update the enumerated list of valid values in Okta.

-This same technique applies if you want to validate multiple Okta profile attributes, or course.
+This same technique applies if you want to validate multiple Okta profile attributes, of course.
 For example, you could create a new custom enum profile attribute to replace `costCenter` in your Okta group rules, e.g., `costCenter_enum`, into which you can map the exact same cost center value from your HRIS profile source.
 Then you would just need to edit your existing Okta group rule to apply to either the department or the cost center value being invalid:

 ![Editing an Okta group rule for invalid Workday data](/images/edit-rule.png)